 That reminds me of the time my flatmates in Dublin were throwing a party and the landlord knocked on the door:

-- I hear you're having a party - the neighbours are complaining... you aren't being loud enough!
+I hear you're having a party... the neighbours are complaining - you're not being loud enough!

-After which he promptly produced two bottles of wine that he'd hid behind his back and joined in.
+After which he promptly produced two bottles of wine that he'd kept hidden behind his back and joined in.

 Nothing; I'll add that.
 We generally lack a lot of translations where two constituents are moved around - mostly because we used to be a bit stricter with direct correlations, but also because it's easy to miss such variations, or not add them since it takes a fair amount of time.

 hinna means being able to make something in or on time.